leviathanbadger/cc-web-components/PROJECT-PLAN.md

     with specific plugins for Lit or Web Components to catch common issues (for example, ensuring that all custom elements are defined before use, or that attributes/properties are handled correctly).
 Prettier will be used to auto-format code, ensuring a consistent style (e.g., quotes, spacing) across contributions.
-For the Rust side of the code, we will rely on rustfmt (Rust’s built-in formatter) and perhaps clippy (the Rust linter) to ensure the Rust code is idiomatic and free of common mistakes.
 We can integrate these tools into our build or CI pipeline so that issues are caught early.
-Having linters and formatters is especially helpful in a project that mixes technologies, to keep the code clean and unified.
+Having linters and formatters is especially helpful to keep the code clean and unified.

   - Continuous Integration & Publishing: We plan to use GitHub Actions as our CI/CD pipeline solution.
 This will let us automate building the project, running tests, and even publishing the library to NPM.
-In CI, we will set up a workflow that on each push (and pull request) runs through the steps of installing dependencies, building the Rust code to WASM, running the JS build with Vite, and executing all tests.
-This ensures that each change doesn’t break anything.
-    For publishing, we can create an Action that triggers on a version tag (e.g., when we push a Git tag like v1.0.0), which then runs the build and publishes the package to the NPM registry.
-Using GH Actions will help catch integration issues between Rust and JS builds on a clean environment and will automate the release process so we consistently ship the library with all necessary files (including the .wasm assets).
-We’ll detail a sample GitHub Actions configuration in the Project Plan section below.
+In CI we will install dependencies, run the JS build with Vite and execute all tests.
+For publishing we can create an Action that triggers on a version tag (e.g., when we push a Git tag like v1.0.0) and publishes the package to the NPM registry.

 With the combination of these tools – Vite for development/build, Vitest for testing, ESLint/Prettier for code quality, and GitHub Actions for automation – the project will have a robust